The Stationmaster’s Wife

 The Stationmaster’s Wife, set in the Bavarian village of Werburg in late 1920s Germany, tells the tale of Xaver Ferdinand Maria Bolwieser (Kurt Raab), who at work is the town’s strict stationmaster and at home is a sexual slave to his lusty wife Hanni (Elisabeth Trissenaar).
 Bored with both her husband and life at the train station (their apartment is right above the office, providing a bevy of snoops with ample opportunity to get an earful), Hanni embarks on adulterous affairs.
 First she dallies with the beefy local butcher, Franz Merkl (Bernhard Helfrich), then she also picks up the languorous hairdresser, Schafftaler (Udo Kier).
 As Hanni tries to juggle her three lovers, the situation spirals out of control.

-(You may jump directly to the analysis of the film, or read the following background information, which briefly covers: (1) Fassbinder's two versions: Bolwieser, the original 3-1/2 hour mini-series, and The Stationmaster's Wife, the 2-hour theatrical release reviewed here, (2) Oskar Maria Graf, the author of the source novel, (3) the film's four principal actors, and (4) how this picture connects with Fassbinder's overall body of work.)
+PLEASE NOTE: You may jump directly below to the analysis of the film, or read the following background information, which briefly covers: 1) the film’s two versions: The Stationmaster’s Wife, the original 3-1/2-hour TV mini-series, and Bolwieser, a 2-hour theatrical release reviewed here, 2) Oskar Maria Graf, the author of the source novel, 3) the film’s four principal actors, and 4) how this picture connects with Fassbinder’s overall body of work.

 One of the unique features of this film is that it exists in two distinct versions, both dating from 1977.
 Fassbinder himself cut his original 201-minute mini-series, shot in 16mm and made for West German television, entitled Bolwieser (the same title as the novel it’s based on), into an alternate two-hour release, retitled The Stationmaster’s Wife, which was subsequently blown up to 35mm for international theatrical distribution.
 Fassbinder considered both versions legitimate in their own right.
 The processing, from 16mm to 35mm, explains why the image quality is not as vivid as that of a picture originally made with the larger and hence more detailed film stock; for economic reasons, Fassbinder made virtually all of his television productions in 16mm.
 To clear up any confusion with the title: at the start of the DVD we only see Bolwieser; although The Stationmaster’s Wife is the official name of this theatrical cut, that title appears solely on movie posters and the DVD packaging.